THE ADMISSIONS PROCESS

 The Admissions Process:

-This window is open to ALL K-12 students from ALL SCHOOL DISTRICTS.
-As a reminder, the INQUIRY Form is an APPLICATION.
-Your child may be placed in a random lottery if we have too many applicants for the number of seats available.
+This WINDOW is open to ALL INQUIRIES for K-12 students from ALL SCHOOL DISTRICTS starting NOV 1st - July 31st.
+As a reminder, the Inquiry form is an APPLICATION for the waiting list.
+Your child may be placed in a random lottery if we have more applicants than seats available.
 Please note that we may not have open seats in all grades.

 As necessary, NEW Windows will open for children for specific grades in the Allentown School District, or other Districts.
-Allentown students will be selected first according to the number of openings available for Allentown students.
+Allentown students will be selected first according to the number of openings available.

 Lincoln’s Admissions Process, State Law and the Lottery:

 We follow the Pennsylvania Charter School law; if more students apply for seats that are available, all Charter Schools are required to use a random lottery system to select new incoming students.
-Lincoln uses a random software digital program on line program to make the selections.
+Lincoln uses a random software digital online program to make the selections.
 Once a child’s name is selected in the lottery, the parent will be notified.

 Example: 20 students may apply for 10 open seats for an open grade.
 Each student is assigned a random number.
 The numbers are selected randomly by a digital (computerized) lottery.
 The first numbers (children) selected will be offered a seat.
 The remaining 10 children will be placed on a waiting list in the order of selection.
-If a selected student moves away or does not want to attend, then the next student on the waiting list is called.
+If a selected student moves away or does not want to attend, then the next student on the waiting list is moved up, and the parent is called.

 Lincoln reserves the right to deny admission to any parent who cannot prove that the child in question is a “sibling.”
 Any child who happens to be residing with a Lincoln family will not be considered for admission if the parent cannot prove that the child is a “sibling.”
 The parent shall have 3 days from the date of notification that the child was selected in the lottery to provide the necessary documents.